Timuquana Country Club: History

-Sectional qualifying rounds were held at Timuquana for several USGA Senior Amateur Championships, and the US Amateur Championships in 1955, 1966, 1970, 1973 and 1976.
+Sectional qualifying rounds were held at Timuquana for several USGA Senior Amateur Championships, and the U.S. Amateurs in 1955, 1966, 1970, 1973 and 1976.
 George Cobb tweaked the course design in 1957 and 1963, as did David W. Gordon in 1968, who added a lake to the 6th hole.
 In the seventy years since Donald Ross built the course, the changes introduced by other architects to "freshen" the course had erased the characteristics that made the original design playable and enjoyable.
 Bobby Weed was tasked in 1995 with restoring the Ross design, but there were no blueprints or design notes.
 His only reference was a 1943 aerial photograph from the nearby Navy base.
 On three holes, Workers found groups of bushes planted as 150-yard markers in 1923 that were now 20 yards in the rough.
 Between April and October 1996, Weed cleared brush and cut down 800 trees that had encroached on the fairways, restoring the angles that Ross intended.

 At the end of the 1990s, new federal rules required more efficient use of water for irrigating non-agricultural land.
 The southern property line of Timuquana Country Club abuts the Naval Air Station Jacksonville, and they partnered with the Navy to use the base's treated wastewater effluent for golf course irrigation, which began in the fall of 1997.

 1952 aircraft accident

-At approximately 10.00 am on the 19th of March, a pilot on a routine training flight from the adjacent US Navy base had engine trouble due to low oil pressure.
+At approximately 10.00 am on 19 March, a pilot on a routine training flight from the adjacent US Navy base had engine trouble due to low oil pressure.
 He attempted to land back at the base, but instead tried to make an emergency landing on the 7th hole.
 The plane landed on the fairway, instantly killing Bertha Johnson and Mary Dempsey, who had just played their tee shots and were walking to their balls.
 The plane continued down the fairway, crashing into a clump of trees before exploding into flames.
 The pilot scrambled out of the wreckage, before being informed of the tragedy that had occurred.

 Other amenities

 Golf Course & Practice Areas

-The centerpiece of the club is its 18-hole Championship golf course, designed by Donald Ross.
-Beginning in January 2022, the golf course will undergo a full renovation - the first full renovation of this scale for the course in 25 years.
-The project will include replacement of the irrigation systems, re-grassing of the fairways, the addition of new cart paths, and additional work.
-In the summer of 2021, the club began work on a full renovation of its Driving Range and practice areas as well, helping to continue the club's legacy of having one of the finest courses and golf facilities in the country.
+In the summer of 2021, the club began work on a full renovation of its Driving Range and practice areas..